shashankpr/IR-CareFinder/Pitch Presentation/Pitch Bullet Points.md

 - Make it fancy!

 ### Evaluation: (Song)
-- Ask user to search for suitable doctor (general location or certain illness)
+- Ask user to search for suitable hospital (general location or certain illness)
 - ALSO IS THE CLOSER